husarion/static_docs_deprecated/src/core2/manuals/rosbot-manual.md

     </tr>
 </table>

-## Power suply ##
+## Power supply ##

 ROSbot is supplied from an internal, rechargeable Li-Ion battery pack (3x protected 18650 cells).
 ROSbot shall be charged using a dedicated Li-Ion or Li-Poly charger with 4-pin JST XH connector.
 If only the right firmware is preloaded to the internal controller (CORE2), the LED1 is programmed to indicate the power status:
 - the LED1 is on when the robot is turned on
 - the LED1 is blinking when battery is low – please charge immediately!

-# Software #
+Please make sure that the user firmware always contains the function that monitors the supply voltage level.
+Deep discharging of batteries may cause decreasing their lifecycle.
+Discharging to the voltage lower than 3.0V/cell can also trigger the overdischarge protection.
+If the voltage is too low please charge batteries as soon as possible.

+If you are going to use ROSbot stationary for a long time, please leave the charger connected all the time.
+It will increase the batteries lifetime.
+In case you need to replace batteries, use only 18650 Li-Ion batteries, with the capacity in a range of 1800...3500mAh and with a protection circuit!
+Using unprotected batteries may result in serious injuries or fire.

-## SBC Linux image ##
+## Software ##

+Software for ROSbot can be divided into 2 parts:
+ * A firmware that works on the real-time controller (CORE2) and can be developed and uploaded from [Husarion Cloud](https://cloud.husarion.com/) with WebIDE.
+It can also be developed offline using [Visual Studio Code IDE](https://husarion.com/core2/tutorials/howtostart/offline-development-tools/).
-ROSbot uses OS based on Ubuntu 16.04 which contains all components needed to start working with ROS immediately.
+ * OS based on Ubuntu 16.04, which runs on the SBC (ASUS Tinker Board) and contains all components needed to start working with ROS immediately.
 You can find the image and flash manual [here](https://husarion.com/core2/manuals/hardware/#hardware-os-image-for-raspberrypi-tinkerboard).
+Remember that you need to use at least 16 GB capacity and 10 speed class micro SD card.
+The OS has been modified to make the file system insensitive to sudden power cuts.

 # First steps #